 Units that had either turnover or employment at any time during the reference period are active.
 A unit is also deemed to be active when it is in investment phase, but still does not generate turnover.
 Activities can be determined by reference to a specific level of NACE.

-Article 2(3) of the EBS regulation(Regulation (EU) 2020) on the coverage of the SBRs defines the economically active units.
+Article 2(3) of the EBS regulation(Regulation (EU) 2020/1197 of 30 July 2020) on the coverage of the SBRs defines the economically active units.
 A legal unit can be legally or administratively active without any economic activity, when the inactive legal unit is part of an enterprise in combination with economically active legal units.
-Holding assets and/or liabilities is also considered an economic activity.
+Holding assets and/or liabilities shall also be regarded as an economic activity.

 Number of employees